aniass/Waste-Classification/README.md

 ### Dataset
 The dataset contains the 22500 images of organic and recyclable objects.
 It comes from Kaggle and can be find [here](https://www.kaggle.com/techsash/waste-classification-data).

-## Motivation
+## Summary
-The aim of the project is waste classification by using Deep Neural Networks.
+The aim of the project was waste classification by using Deep Neural Networks.
 The dataset contains waste images recyclable and organic ones.
-We have build model to predict if the waste may be recyclable or not.
-In our analysis we used Convolutional Neural Network (CNN) model with data augumentation and transfer learning  to get more accurate predictions and choose the best one for our purpose.
+I have built model to predict if the waste may be recyclable or not.
+In the analysis I have used Convolutional Neural Network (CNN) model with data augumentation and transfer learning to get more accurate predictions and choose the best one for that.

 ## Project includes: